Nicolae Gane

 Gane made his literary debut in Junimeas Convorbiri Literare in 1867, with the short story "Fluierul lui Ștefan".
 Over the years until 1886, the same magazine published the writings he managed to put together during his time off, periodically published in book form (Novele, I-II, 1880; Novele, I-III, 1886).
 He also tried his hand at poetry (Poezii, 1873; Poezii, 1886), but was more successful as a prose writer; his sentimental and nostalgic stories were widely read in his day and appreciated by later authors.
 In addition, he wrote several memoiristic accounts.
 After 1906, he preferred to publish in Viața Românească.
 Elected a corresponding member of the Romanian Academy in 1882, he rose to titular member in 1908, was president of its literary section in 1912, and vice president of the Academy from 1912 to 1913.
 In 1906, he published a translation of Dante Alighieri's Inferno, written in imperfect tercets.

 His wife Sofia was the daughter of Pavel Stoianovici, a Serb who had arrived from Bessarabia around 1827, and of Pavel's wife, the daughter of a Greek and Bulgarian rakia-maker at Bucharest's Curtea Veche.
 The couple had five daughters and three sons; two became magistrates and one a cavalry officer, and all the children who married took spouses from among the Moldavian boyar families.
-Three Gane-related sites in Iaşi are listed as historic monuments by Romania's Ministry of Culture and Religious Affairs: his early 19th-century house, now a museum; his 1943 bust, located in Copou Park; and his grave in Eternitatea cemetery.
+Three Gane-related sites in Iași are listed as historic monuments by Romania's Ministry of Culture and Religious Affairs: his early 19th-century house, now a museum; his 1943 bust, located in Copou Park; and his grave in Eternitatea cemetery.
 Nicu Gane National College in Fălticeni bore his name from 1923 to 1948, and has again done so since 1970.